Wanderers F.C.: Grounds

-Forest F. C. played at common land in front of Forest Place on Leyton Flats between 1859-1865.
+Forest F. C. played at common land in front of Forest Place on Leyton Flats between 1859 and 1865.
 This is now part of Epping Forest by the Whipps Cross Road between Snaresbrook and Leytonstone, about 500 metres south of the Snaresbrook Crown Court.
-When Forest re-formed in 1868-1872, apart from the first game at the old ground at Forest Place they played at South Woodford, close to George Lane.
+When Forest re-formed in 1868–1872, apart from the first game at the old ground at Forest Place they played at South Woodford, close to George Lane.

 Wanderers played at several locations between 1864 and 1887 throughout London, but predominantly at Kennington Oval (151 games), Vincent Square (31), Harrow (23), Harrow School (15) and Clapham Common (12).
 Battersea Park has been erroneously attributed as Wanderers home ground, however Wanderers played just 10 games there between 1864 and 1867.

 Rivalries

 Prior to the formation of The Football Association in 1863, individual schools played football according to their own particular rules.
 Due to the connection Wanderers had with Harrow School, the school's football team played Wanderers frequently – 33 games between the two were recorded between 1865 and 1883.
 Among the club's other regular opponents were Royal Engineers, Clapham Rovers and Civil Service.